Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 |   +2   | Absolute device sector number where the file starts (4 bytes, little endian) |
 |   +6   | Size of the file in sectors (2 bytes, little endian) |

-If the device number in a disk image files table entry is zero, then Nextor will assume that the disk image file is located at the same device and logical unit as the emulation data file (the logical unit number in the table entry is ignored in this case).
-The `EMUFILE.COM` tool sets the device number to 0 for all entries if all the disk image files are located in the same device and logical unit as the emulation data file that is being created.
+If the device number in a disk image files table entry is zero, then Nextor will assume that the disk image file is located at the same device as the emulation data file.
+The `EMUFILE.COM` tool sets the device number to 0 for all entries if all the disk image files are located in the same device as the emulation data file that is being created.

-Any contents in the emulation data file past the last entry in the disk images file table is ignored by the Nextor kernel.
+Any contents in the emulation data file past the last entry in the disk image files table are ignored by the Nextor kernel.
 The `EMUFILE.COM` tool places here a printable list of the disk image filenames, it can be displayed by executing `TYPE /B datafile` in the command prompt.

-### 7.2.2.
+#### 7.2.2.
 Entering disk emulation mode

 At boot time Nextor will enter disk emulation mode if it finds a pointer to the disk emulation data file.
-This pointer consists simply of a device+logical unit number and an absolute device sector number.
+This pointer consists simply of a device number and an absolute device sector number.

-Note that although this documentation and [the user manual](Nextor%203.0%20User%20Manual.md) use the term "emulation data file", an actual file isn't required - the Nextor kernel is only concerned about the sector number where the emulation data is located, regardless of whether this sector is part of a file or not.
+Note that although this documentation and the user manual (in _[3.9.
+Disk emulation mode](Nextor%203.0%20User%20Manual.md#39-disk-emulation-mode)_) use the term "emulation data file", an actual file isn't required - the Nextor kernel is only concerned about the sector number where the emulation data is located, regardless of whether this sector is part of a file or not.
 Using a file is usually the most convenient way to store this information, but a tool could be developed to use e.g. a reserved sector right before the FAT for this purpose.

 Nextor will enter the one-time disk emulation mode if it finds the following information in RAM at boot time: